RevPAR Guide | Calculator + 7 Smart Ways To Maximize Revenue

 One of the challenges facing hotel owners is how to extract the maximum income from their properties.
 Naturally, owners rely on timely data to measure how well they are doing.
 Accordingly, owners turn to a standard set of metrics to quantify revenue and expense ratios.
-Therefore, this article will describe one of the most important, RevPAR.
-We’ll explore what is RevPAR and the importance of the RevPAR calculation.
-Moreover, we’ll explain how to calculate RevPAR using the RevPAR formula and we will also survey related metrics.
-Then we’ll provide you with seven tips to increase revenue, and finish by answering some FAQs.
+Therefore, this article describes one of the most important, RevPAR.
+We define “What is RevPAR?” and explore the importance of the RevPAR calculation.
+Moreover, we explain how to calculate RevPAR using the RevPAR formula, and we also survey related metrics.
+Then we provide you with seven tips to increase revenue.
+Finally, we finish by answering some FAQs.

 What Is RevPAR?

 RevPAR stands for Revenue Per Available Room.
 It is a metric that measures the revenue performance within the hospitality industry and elsewhere.
 A good revenue per available room indicates that a hotel is operating efficiently and filling its rooms.
 Naturally, hotels look for new ways to boost RevPAR, either by increasing the occupancy rate and/or average room rate.

 Note that revenue per available room does not account for the size of the hotel.
 It is possible for a large hotel with a mediocre RevPAR to outperform a smaller, high-RevPAR property.
 Thus, if you pay too much attention to revenue per available room, your revenue and profits might suffer.
 Truthfully, that’s why it’s important to look at other metrics, such as average daily rate and occupancy rate.
 Accordingly, we’ll examine a few related metrics a little later in the article.